csarevalo/csarevalo/README.md

 ### 📚 Projects

-Welcome to my coding portfolio, where I showcase my projects that involve programming in some way.
+Welcome to my coding portfolio,

 I am super excite to be developing a [Snazzy Todo List](https://csarevalo.github.io/snazzy-todo-list/).
-I am passionate about managing my time well and wish to make an available a crossplatform todo app with all the core features of a class todo app.
-Estimated launch date: Dec 31st, 2024.
+I am passionate about managing my time well and wish to make a readily available crossplatform todo app with all the core features of a classic todo app.

-I specially liked my [Simple Calculator](https://csarevalo.github.io/Flutter-App-Simple-Calculator/), it was harder to make than it seems.
-Hope you check it out.

 [My Case Studies](https://csarevalo.github.io/Case-Studies/) are also available here, check it out.
 I flex my data analysis muscles and deep dive into business problems and data driven decisions.
 Here is [a quick tableau story](https://csarevalo.github.io/cyclistic-data-analysis/) extracted from thousands of bike trips.